Battle of Gettysburg: Herr Ridge, McPherson Ridge and Seminary Ridge

-Around 2:00 p.m., the Confederate Second Corps divisions of Maj.
-Gens.
-Robert E. Rodes and Jubal Early assaulted and out-flanked the Union I and XI Corps positions north and northwest of town.
+Around 2:00 p.m., the Confederate Second Corps divisions of major generals Robert E. Rodes and Jubal Early assaulted and out-flanked the Union I and XI corps' positions north and northwest of town.
 The Confederate brigades of Colonel Edward A. O'Neal and Brigadier General Alfred Iverson suffered severe losses assaulting the I Corps division of Brigadier General John C. Robinson south of Oak Hill.
 Early's division profited from a blunder by Brigadier General Francis C. Barlow, when he advanced his XI Corps division to Blocher's Knoll (directly north of town and now known as Barlow's Knoll); this represented a salient in the corps line, susceptible to attack from multiple sides, and Early's troops overran Barlow's division, which constituted the right flank of the Union Army's position.
 Barlow was wounded and captured in the attack.

 As Union positions collapsed both north and west of town, Howard ordered a retreat to the high ground south of town at Cemetery Hill, where he had left the division of Brigadier General Adolph von Steinwehr in reserve.
 Major General Winfield S. Hancock assumed command of the battlefield, sent by Meade when he heard that Reynolds had been killed.
 Hancock, commander of the II Corps and Meade's most trusted subordinate, was ordered to take command of the field and to determine whether Gettysburg was an appropriate place for a major battle.
 Hancock told Howard, "I think this the strongest position by nature upon which to fight a battle that I ever saw."
 When Howard agreed, Hancock concluded the discussion: "Very well, sir, I select this as the battle-field."
 Hancock's determination had a morale-boosting effect on the retreating Union soldiers, but he played no direct tactical role on the first day.

 General Lee understood the defensive potential to the Union if they held this high ground.
-He sent orders to Ewell that Cemetery Hill be taken "if practicable."
+He sent orders to Ewell that Cemetery Hill be taken "if practicable".
 Ewell, who had previously served under Stonewall Jackson, a general well known for issuing peremptory orders, determined such an assault was not practicable and, thus, did not attempt it; this decision is considered by historians to be a great missed opportunity.